antonmi/Strom/README.md

 ```

 #### Components
-The origins for sources here will be just simple lists of numbers.
+The sources' origins here will be just simple lists of numbers.
 See [sources](https://github.com/antonmi/Strom/blob/main/lib/source/) for other examples of sources.
-It's easy to implement your own source.
+It's easy to implement a custom source.
 ```elixir
 source1 = Strom.Source.new(:numbers1, [1, 2, 3, 4, 5])
 source2 = Strom.Source.new(:numbers2, [10, 20, 30, 40, 50])